previousdeveloper/Selenium-best-practices/README.md

 Preferred selector order : id > name >links text> css > xpath

-Css and Xpath are located based selector, and they are slower than other selectors.
+Css and Xpath are location based selectors, and they are slower than other selectors.

 * Id and name are often the easiest and sure way.
 * Css = Id + name.